Lifestyle | Health & Wellness

 This post may contain affiliate links.
 Please see our disclosure policy for details.

-The FODMAP Friendly smartphone app contains much more than a mere list of foods, but that is what are focusing on in this post.
-Also please read our article, FODMAP Friendly Lab Testing Explained.
+The FODMAP Friendly smartphone app contains much more than a mere list of foods and their FODMAP content, but that is what are focusing on in this post.
+Also please read our articles, FODMAP Friendly Lab Testing Explained, Meet FODMAP Friendly: Eat with Confidence, and All About The FODMAP Friendly Recipe Maker.

 FODMAP Friendly, by the way, is a trademarked term (note the caps on “Friendly”) and we do not use the term casually.
 When we discuss a food or product and call it FODMAP Friendly, it means it has been lab tested by FODMAP Friendly.

-Click HERE to read more about what else the FODMAP Friendly app has to offer in their words, and you can specifically read about how they explain their lab testing procedures here.
+Click HERE to read more about what else the FODMAP Friendly app has to offer in their words.

 There are two apps that we think everyone following the low FODMAP diet should have: the FODMAP Friendly app and the Monash University app.
 This is because these are the two entities that are doing the original lab testing, for which we are eternally grateful.
 All other apps are using derivatives of this information, and it is often not presented well, not in its entirety, is not up-to-date, and/or lacks the nuances present in these primary resources.